-Automake also supports two install hooks, install-exec-hook and install-data-hook.
+Automake also supports two install hooks, install-exec-hook and install-datahook.
 These hooks are run after all other install rules of the appropriate type, exec or data, have completed.
 So, for instance, it is possible to perform post-installation modifications using an install hook.
+Section 22.1 [Extending], page 81, gives some examples.